Grumman E-2 Hawkeye: France

 In September 2019 Florence Parly, French Minister of the Armed Forces, announced that three new E-2D Advanced Hawkeyes would be purchased in 2020 to replace the E-2Cs in service.

+In December 2024, France's first E-2D Hawkeye entered production, scheduled for delivery in 2027.

 Japan

 On 6 September 1976, Soviet Air Forces pilot Viktor Belenko successfully defected, landing his MiG-25 'Foxbat' at Hakodate Airport, Japan.
 During this incident, the Japan Self-Defense Forces' (JASDF) radar lost track of the aircraft when Belenko flew his MiG-25 at a low altitude, prompting the JASDF to consider procurement of airborne early warning aircraft.

 Initially, the E-3 Sentry airborne warning and control system aircraft was considered to be the prime candidate for the airborne early warning mission by the JASDF.
 However, the Japanese Defense Agency realized that the E-3 would not be readily available due to USAF needs and opted to procure E-2 Hawkeye aircraft.
 The Japan Air Self-Defense Force bought thirteen E-2C aircraft to improve its early warning capabilities.
 The E-2C was put into service with the Airborne Early Warning Group (AEWG) at Misawa Air Base in January 1987.

 On 21 November 2014, the Japanese Ministry of Defense officially decided to procure the E-2D version of the Hawkeye, instead of the Boeing 737 AEW&C design.
 In June 2015, the Japanese government requested to buy four E-2Ds through a Foreign Military Sale.

 In September 2018 the Defense Security Cooperation Agency (DSCA) notified Congress of the possible sale of up to nine E-2Ds to Japan.

 A sale of up to five E-2Ds for JASDF was approved by the U.S. State Department and DSCA notified Congress on 7 March 2023.
 The sale includes ancillary equipment, spares and training support for an estimated $1.38 billion.
 The proposed five E-2Ds are in addition to the six E-2Ds Japan already has and the seven more it has on order.
 However, the Japanese Ministry of Defense did not reveal in its most recent proposed budget any intention to acquire more aircraft.